Opening a Great Commission Donor Advised Fund

 - Yes.
 The deductible amount depends on the type of asset contributed, which can affect how the value is calculated and what ceilings there might be on how much of it you may deduct.
 Cru Foundation can assist your tax professional in determining the deductible amount.

 Tax Liability and Filing

 - Why is the net amount in a Great Commission Donor Advised Fund different from the amount of my charitable deduction?

 - If you funded the GCDAF with stock or other appreciated assets, you receive your charitable deduction based on the average of the high and low on the date you contribute them.
-It is our policy to seek to sell any securities within 3 business days of receiving them.
-From the time you contribute to the time we liquidate, market prices can fluctuate causing a higher or lower amount to be in the GCDAF.
+It is our policy to seek to sell any securities within three business days of receiving them.
+From the time you contribute to the time we liquidate, market prices can fluctuate, causing a higher or lower amount to be in the GCDAF.